-On December 21, 2022, the Company entered into a Securities Purchase Agreement with certain institutional and accredited investors pursuant to which the Company sold to the investors an aggregate of 216,162 shares of the Company's common stock at a purchase price of \$5.10 per share, and warrants to purchase up to 108,081 shares of common stock at an exercise price of \$4.50 per share, that are exercisable six months after the date of issuance and will expire five and one-half years following the date of issuance, in exchange for aggregate consideration of \$1,050,960, net of expenses of \$47,132.
+On May 1, 2024, the Company entered into a securities purchase agreement with certain accredited investors, pursuant to which the Company sold to the Investors an aggregate of 783,406 shares of the Company's common stock at a purchase price of \$1.4605 per share, and warrants to purchase up to 391,703 shares of common stock at an exercise price of \$1.398 per share, that will become exercisable six months after the date of issuance and will expire five and one-half years following the date of issuance, in exchange for aggregate consideration of \$1,144,164, including \$634,999 in cash and \$509,165 representing conversion of the principal balance of and accrued interest on the previously issued related party note payable.
+The note was not convertible by its terms, but the holder had agreed to convert it into shares of common stock and warrants under the Purchase Agreement.